-- Another important tip, that I find out recently, is that the beans needs to be dried out, leaving no moisture.
-After you rinse your beans, spread them on paper towel and pat them dry.
+- Another important tip, that I find out recently, is that the beans need to be dried out, leaving no moisture.
+After you rinse your beans, spread them on a paper towel and pat them dry.

 When combined with binding ingredients, these two tricks should make your veggie burgers stick together.

 I made these beautiful vegetarian burgers over the weekend and took them for lunch to work the next day.
 I brought one for my vegetarian friend, who does not believe that one can make her own homemade veggie burgers, and she was super impressed.

 She couldn’t believe that they stuck together so well and wanted to take a photo to show her husband.
 I think it is a pretty good endorsement.

 Why These Mushroom Burgers With Black Beans Are So Good

 So what’s so great about these burgers after all?